 The MOU also states that the tax amounts due on the share of the public shareholding companies will be recorded in the books and in the tax returns to be submitted to General Tax Authority.
+Each or recordes in the books and in the tax returns to be submitted to General 1ax Authority.
 Each company shall pay the amount of the income tax relating to the share of profit of the public shareholding company directly to the public shareholding company, and settlement of this amount with the General Tax Authority will be made through the defined arrangement between the public shareholding company, Qatar Petroleum and the Ministry of Finance as per the MOU.

-Accordingly, for the purpose of accruing the tax liability for the years ended December 31, 2020 and 2019 management of the component entities of the Group has considered the taxable income of components as 100% taxable.
+Accordingly, for the purpose of accruing the tax liability for the years ended December 31, 2020 a 2019 management of the component entities of the Group has considered the taxable income nents as 100% taxable.